36, and already agaisnt Denmark. You are far too swift.

 This highly-placed Briton makes a major announcement in early November.
 Who can figure out who he is?

-The Butterfly Effect: A British AAR - The finest slower-than-real-time British AAR on the board.
-Updated 27th September 2013 featuring terrible cruisers, the Dutch East Indies, and hot, hot Netherlands based election action.
+The Butterfly Effect: A British AAR - The finest and most spectacularly slower-than-real-time British AAR on the board.
+Updated 11th February 2014 featuring Soviet prop shafts, begging Italian admirals and spicy Royal Netherlands Navy indecision.

 Inevitable Defeat - Slovakia '44 - The award winning characters Tiso and Tuka attempt to save Slovakia from defeat and destruction.
 It probably wont end well.
 It definitely did win an AARland Choice Comedy Award.
 Updated 16th September 2013.
-Voting is now Underway to solve the 'Which Malar' mystery.
+Voting is still technically ongoing in the 'Which Malar' mystery, but it has been for quite some time.

 Furious Vengeance - A 1944 UK AAR - My actual best work - Winner of the 2009 Iron HeAARt Award